-In the first quarter of fiscal 2007, we adopted Statement of Financial Accounting Standard ("SFAS") No. 123(R), "Shared-Based Payments."
+Effective April 1, 2006, we adopted Statement of Financial Accounting Standard ("SFAS") No. 123(R), "Shared-Based Payments."
 SFAS No. 123(R) requires that all share-based payments to employees, including grants of employee stock options, be recognized in the financial statements based on their fair values.
 We decided to use the Black-Scholes fair value model to value option grants and to adopt the modified prospective method for expense recognition of options granted as of the adoption date of April 1, 2006.
-The effect of adopting SFAS 123(R) to our condensed consolidated statements of operations and retained earnings for the quarter ended June 30, 2006 was a decrease in net income of \$5.
+The effect of adopting SFAS 123(R) to our condensed consolidated statements of operations and retained earnings for the six months ended September 30, 2006 was a decrease in net income of \$19.

-In the first quarter of fiscal 2007, we adopted SFAS No. 151, "Inventory Costs."
+Effective April 1, 2006, we adopted SFAS No. 151, "Inventory Costs."
 SFAS No. 151 amends Accounting Research Bulletin No. 43, Chapter 4, "Inventory Pricing", to clarify the accounting for abnormal amounts of idle facility expense, freight, handling costs and wasted materials.
 SFAS No. 151 requires that those items be recognized as current period charges regardless of whether they meet the criterion of "abnormal" contained in such statement.
 In addition, SFAS No. 151 requires that allocation of fixed production overhead to the costs of conversion be based on the normal capacity of the production facilities.
 SFAS No. 151 became effective for inventory costs incurred after April 1, 2006.
-The effect to our condensed consolidated statements of operations and retained earnings in the current quarter was zero.
+Adoption of SFAS No. 151 did not have an impact on our financial position, results of operations or cash flows.

 In July 2006, the FASB issued Interpretation ("FIN") No. 48, "Accounting for Uncertainty in Income Taxes."
-FIN No. 48 heightens the threshold for recognizing and measuring tax benefits and requires enterprises to make explicit disclosures about uncertainties in their income tax positions, including a detailed rollforward of tax benefits taken that do not qualify for financial statement recognition.
+FIN No. 48 heightens the threshold for recognizing and measuring tax benefits and requires enterprises to make explicit disclosures about uncertainties in their income tax positions, including a detailed roll forward of tax benefits taken that do not qualify for financial statement recognition.
 FIN No. 48 is effective for fiscal years beginning after December 15, 2006.
 We are currently evaluating the potential impact this Interpretation will have on our financial position, results of operations and cash flows.